Cubo25/utrust/README.md

 ### Implementation decisions

-Comments can be found directly in the code
+Comments can be found directly in the code in file utrust.cy.js

 ### Questions
 1. **We want to run this scenario automatically and frequently.
 What process/setup/tools would you choose to achieve this?**